deephaven-examples/lunch-n-learn/playwright/README.md

 By default, Playwright will generate the screenshots on first run.
 If you need to force screenshots to update, you can run `npx playwright test --update-snapshots`.

-TODO: For CI, we also need to generate screenshots matching the OS that will be used in CI.
+For CI, we also need to generate screenshots matching the OS that will be used in CI.
 Because CI may run in a different OS/Environment, we can [create a docker container to generate the snapshots](https://playwright.dev/docs/test-snapshots).

 ## Debugging Tests